algorithm-archivists/algorithm-archive/contents/multiplication/multiplication.md

 It takes operations that everyone knows and loves, abstracts them, and transforms them into fast and efficient methods for the computer to implement.
 Sometimes these algorithms are completely baffling.
 I remember laughing for ten minutes after I heard that fft convolutions could be used to calculate a simple integer multiplicationing the Schönhage–Strassen algorithm.
-I thought, "Why would you ever want to use an fft to do something to trivial?
+I thought, "Why would you ever want to use a fft to do something to trivial?
 This has to be a joke!"

 Oh boy was I wrong.
 The Schönhage–Strassen algorithm was actually the most efficient method to multiply two numbers until around 2007 when it was dethroned by the Fürer's algorithm.